halfminami/postfix-notation-clj/README.md

 lein run
 ```

-The function collects intermediate stack besides the result for visualization.
+The function collects intermediate stack states besides the result for visualization.
 It can be shown like so (for postfix notation `5 2 -` that is $5 - 2$):
 ```
 $ lein run -- -v